 |Management of Health, Safety & Security||

-Faster more effective response to emergency situations such as illness and injuries on-course.
+A faster, more effective response to emergencies such as illness and injuries on-course.

 |Feedback on course condition||

-Respond instantly to player feedback on the condition of the course.
+Respond quickly to player feedback on the condition of the course.

-Instantly connects tournament management with timekeepers, the pro-shop/player registration desk, practice area, car parks, referees, marshals, officials, caddies and other on-course staff.<.p>
+Instantly connects tournament management with timekeepers, the pro-shop/player registration desk, practice area, car parks, referees, marshals, officials, caddies, food and beverage and other staff.

-Improve stock availability on beverage carts, at on-course catering outlets and pro shop.
+Improve stock availability on beverage carts and on-course catering outlets.